jesslilly/gravitydog/README.md

 * Characters are kitties, robots, or robo-kitties.

 # To Develop
 * Clone the repo.
 Open C:\myrepos\gravitydog\index.html in a browser.
 Sometimes scripts have issues when you use file:// protocol.
-If that happens, use a realy (localhost) web server.
+If that happens, use a real (localhost) web server.